Electus2000/MUSIKI/README.md

 ## Contributors

 - **Electus Studio:** The team behind the development of MÛSİKİ.
+- **Jaime Osvaldo:** The person who helped me learn how to use Github.

 ## License

 MÛSİKİ is provided under an open-source license.
-For more information, please refer to the [license file](LICENSE).
+For more information, please refer to the [license file](LICENSE.txt).

 ## Support Us